codecrafters-io/languages/compiled_starters/sqlite-starter-go/README.md

 # Passing the first stage

-Go to `app/main.go` and uncomment the `.dbinfo` command implementation.
-Commit and push your changes to pass the first stage:
+The entry point for your SQLite implementation is in `app/main.go`.
+Study and uncomment the relevant code, and push your changes to pass the first stage:

 ```sh
 git add .